anchalrani/anchalrani.github.io/_posts/2015-08-05-introduction-to-databases.md

 Each user must not be able to view all the details of the database for it may be irrelevant for him and it may lead to unauthorised access.
 For example, a student must be able to see information regarding his course and marks, but not the salary status of the faculties on a university website.
 But since application programs are added to the file processing systems in an ad hoc manner, enforcing such security constraints is diificult.

-Next we are going to study some basic terminologies in Databases.
+Next we are going to study some basic terminologies in DBMS